Numerix-DSP/siglib/Examples/C#Examples/readme.txt

 Visual C# Express 2008 can be downloaded from www.microsoft.com/express/vcsharp/.

-SigLib is a trademark of Alpha Numerix all other trademarks acknowledged.
+SigLib is a trademark of Delta Numerix all other trademarks acknowledged.

 For additional information, please contact :

-Alpha Numerix,
+Delta Numerix,
 Email: info@numerix-dsp.com
 WWW  : https:\\www.numerix-dsp.com

-Copyright (c) 2023 Alpha Numerix.
+Copyright (c) 2023 Delta Numerix.
 All rights reserved.